-- 5. Mining operations may take place until 30 June 2031. - Note: Under this approval, the Proponent is required to rehabilitate the site and perform additional undertakings to the satisfaction of the Secretary and MEG.
-Consequently this approval will continue to apply in all other respects other than the right to conduct mining operations until the site has been properly rehabilitated. - 6.
-The Proponent shall not process more than 32 million tonnes of ore from the project in a calendar year, or the alternative maximum of 35 million tonnes of ore is approved as varied by condition 6A. - 6A.
-A maximum of 35 million tonnes of ore from the project in a calendar year may be processed on-site, subject to the Proponent commissioning an independent air quality audit report to the satisfaction of the Secretary.
+5. Mining operations may take place until 30 June 2031.

+Note: Under this approval, the Applicant is required to rehabilitate the site and perform additional undertakings to the satisfaction of the Secretary and NSW Resources.
+Consequently, this approval will continue to apply in all other respects other than the right to conduct mining operations until the site has been properly rehabilitated.

+- 6. The Applicant must not process more than 32 million tonnes of ore from the project in a calendar year, or the alternative maximum of 35 million tonnes of ore is approved as varied by condition 6A. - 6A.
+A maximum of 35 million tonnes of ore from the project in a calendar year may be processed on-site, subject to the Applicant commissioning an independent air quality audit report to the satisfaction of the Secretary.
 The independent audit report must: - (a) be prepared in accordance with the Independent Environmental Audit requirements in Schedule 5 of this approval; and - (b) describe details and scheduling of all reasonable and feasible best practice measures that are being implemented for managing and minimising off-site air quality impacts of the project, particularly from NTSF, STSF, and ventilations shafts. - 7.
-The Proponent shall not use any cyanide or mercury to process or extract gold/copper from the project. - 7A.
-The Proponent must only construct the NTSF and STSF using the centreline or downstream lift construction methodology, unless otherwise agreed by the Secretary. - 7B.
-Prior to construction of the NaHS Solutioning Plant, the Proponent must conduct a Hazard and Operability Study, prepared by a suitably qualified, experienced and independent person.
+The Applicant must not use any cyanide or mercury to process or extract gold/copper from the project. - 7A.
+The Applicant must only construct the NTSF and STSF using the centreline or downstream lift construction methodology, unless otherwise agreed by the Secretary. - 7B.
+Prior to construction of the NaHS Solutioning Plant, the Applicant must conduct a Hazard and Operability Study, prepared by a suitably qualified, experienced and independent person.
 The study must be consistent with the Department's Hazardous Industry Planning Advisory Paper No.8 'HAZOP Guidelines'.
 Construction of the NaHS Solutioning Plant must not occur until study recommendations have been considered and, where appropriate, acted upon, to the satisfaction of the Secretary. - 7C.
-The storage of sodium hydrosulphide flakes on-site must not exceed 63 tonnes.
+The storage of sodium hydrosulphide flakes on-site must not exceed 63 tonnes. - 7D.
+Operation of the hydrocyclone sands tailings pilot plant must not occur for longer than 2 years from the date of operations commencing, unless otherwise agreed by the Secretary. - 7E.
+The hydrocyclone sands tailings test embankments are only permitted to occur in the location described in Appendix 2, or as otherwise agreed by the Secretary.